-PEST(S) MATERIAL(S) FORMULATED PRODUCT/ACRE EFFECTIVENESS REI/PHI REMARKS Bacterial spot as-needed oxytetracycline MOA 41 Mycoshield 17W or 0.75 lb +++ 12 hrs/21 days Moisture is very conducive to bacterial spot infection.
+PEST(S) MATERIAL(S) FORMULATED PRODUCT/ACRE EFFECTIVENESS REI/PHI REMARKS Bacterial spot as-needed oxytetracycline MOA 41 Mycoshield 17W or FireLine 17W 0.75 lb 0.75 lb ++ 12 hrs/21 days Moisture is very conducive to bacterial spot infection.
 Unfortunately, oxytetracycline's (Mycoshield or FireLine) residual is short.
 Oxytetracycline must be sprayed when infection is occurring or it does no good.
 Either spray on a 5-7 day schedule or use the predictive model.
 Thorough coverage is very important to achieve good bacterial spot control.
 Do not use oxytetracycline within 21 days of harvest.
 Rate is based on use of 100 gal water per acre.
-Concentration, which is based on FireLine 17W or 0.75 lb volume of water, should be 150 ppm.
+Concentration, which is based on or 0.75 10 volume of water, should be 150 ppm.
 See label for more information.
-Coppers MOA MI (% metallic copper equivalent=MCE) copper hydroxide Kocide 3000 (30% MCE) or copper ammonium complex Copper-Count-N (8% MCE) or 0.13-0.5 lb/ 100 gal or 0.08-0.3 lb/ 60 gal (0.04-0.15 lb MCE) 4-6 fl oz/ 100 gal or 2.4-3.6 oz/ 60 gal (0.025-0.04 lb MCE) +++ phytotoxicity concerns restrict copper uses to the recommended rates & phenologies 12 hrs/21 days If coppers are used in summer cover sprays, always alternate with oxytetracycline, as alternating these materials reduces the risk of resistance.
+Coppers MOA M1 (% metallic copper equivalent=MCE) copper hydroxide Kocide 3000 (30% MCE) or 0.17-0.5 lb/ 100 gal (0.05-0.15 lb MCE) +++ phytotoxicity concerns restrict copper uses to the recommended rates & phenologies 48 hrs/ do not apply within 3 weeks of harvest If coppers are used in summer cover sprays, always alternate with oxytetracycline, as alternating these materials reduces the risk of resistance.
 Copper products are pH sensitive.
 Coppers applied in spray tank water with pH less than 6.5 are likely to produce phytotoxicity.
 Regardless of the copper formulation used, the rate of MCE should not exceed 0.15 lb (2.4 oz) MCE /acre, preferably in 100 gal.
 If mild foliar injury occurs, use lower rates.
 If injury is deemed unacceptable, do not use copper.
 Plum is most, but not all, copper labels.
-Check label before use.
-Phytotoxicity is a risk, but use of very low rates of Copper-Count-N, MasterCop, or Kocide 3000 can be effective against bacterial spot.
+Check label before use. copper oxychloride plus copper hydroxide Badge SC (20% MCE) 0.2-0.5 pts/100 gal (0.05-0.15 lb MCE) +++ 48 hrs/ do not apply within 3 weeks of harvest Phytotoxicity is a risk, but use of very low rates of Copper-Count-N, Kocide 2000, or Kocide 3000 can be effective against bacterial spot.
 Phytotoxicity to leaves may occur with the use of copper in cover sprays.
 Apply when drying conditions are good to excellent.
-Copper-Count-N and MasterCop can be applied in 1st and 2nd cover sprays but not closer than 3 weeks of harvest.
-Kocide 3000 can be used in a maximum of 6 post bloom sprays.
+Copper-Count-N can be applied in 1st and 2nd cover sprays but not closer than 3 weeks of harvest.
+Kocide 3000 can be used in a maximum of 6 post-bloom sprays.
 Spotting and defoliation may occur.
 Discontinue use if injury occurs.
 Kocide 3000 can be tank-mixed with oxytetracycline (Fireline).
+Coppers are concentration-sensitive materials.
+Rates are typically expressed as amount of formulated copper product/100 gal/acre.
+If gal sprayed/acre are reduced after shuck split/shuck off, it is important to reduce copper rates proportionately, otherwise phytotoxicity is likely to increase.